eSolia/newtoninvestment.jp/README.md

 - Help Site: https://help.newtoninvestment.jp
 - Fonts: Google Noto Sans for English and Japanese body text
   - Display font on headings is Adobe "Wedding Gothic ATF"
-- Editing: client can use decapCMS to edit News and Bio items, as well as CEO greeting message.
+- Editing: client can use decapCMS to edit News and Bio items, as well as CEO greeting message